Darkness4/withny-dl/README.md

    Streaming:

    --credentials-file value                                 Path to a credentials file.
-Format: 'usernameb64:passwordb64' with usernameb64 and passwordb64 encoded in base64 (like basic authentication).
+Format is YAML and must contain 'username' and 'password' or 'access-token' and 'refresh-token'.
+   --credentials.access-token value                         Access token for withny login.
+You should also provide a refresh token.
-   --credentials.email value      Email for withny login --credentials.password value   Password for withny login --credentials.username value   Username for withny login --quality.audio-only           Only download audio streams. (default: false) --quality.max-bandwidth value  Maximum inclusive bandwidth of the stream. (default: 0) --quality.max-framerate value  Maximum inclusive framerate of the stream. (default: 0) --quality.max-height value     Maximum inclusive height of the stream. (default: 0) --quality.max-width value      Maximum inclusive width of the stream. (default: 0) --quality.min-bandwidth value  Minimum inclusive bandwidth of the stream. (default: 0) --quality.min-framerate value  Minimum inclusive framerate of the stream. (default: 0) --quality.min-height value     Minimum inclusive height of the stream. (default: 0) --quality.min-width value      Minimum inclusive width of the stream. (default: 0)
+   --credentials.password value                             Password for withny login --credentials.refresh-token value                        Refresh token for withny login.
+   --credentials.username value, --credentials.email value  Username/email for withny login
+   --quality.audio-only                                     Only download audio streams. (default: false) --quality.max-bandwidth value                            Maximum inclusive bandwidth of the stream. (default: 0) --quality.max-framerate value                            Maximum inclusive framerate of the stream. (default: 0) --quality.max-height value                               Maximum inclusive height of the stream. (default: 0) --quality.max-width value                                Maximum inclusive width of the stream. (default: 0) --quality.min-bandwidth value                            Minimum inclusive bandwidth of the stream. (default: 0) --quality.min-framerate value                            Minimum inclusive framerate of the stream. (default: 0) --quality.min-height value                               Minimum inclusive height of the stream. (default: 0) --quality.min-width value                                Minimum inclusive width of the stream. (default: 0)

 ```

 ### Download multiple live withny streams